Tutorial

 Changing the concurrency model

 By nature pyftpdlib is asynchronous.
-This means it uses a single process/thread to handle multiple client connections and file transfers.
+That means that it uses a single process/thread to handle multiple client connections and file transfers.
 This is why it is so fast, lightweight and scalable (see benchmarks).
-The async model has one big drawback though: the code cannot contain instructions which blocks for a long period of time, otherwise the whole FTP server will hang.
-As such the user should avoid calls such as time.sleep(3), heavy db queries, etc. Moreover, there are cases where the async model is not appropriate, and that is when you’re dealing with a particularly slow filesystem (say a network filesystem such as samba).
-If the filesystem is slow (say, a open(file, 'r').read(8192) takes 2 secs to complete) then you are stuck.
-Starting from version 1.0.0 pyftpdlib supports 2 new classes which changes the default concurrency model by introducing multiple threads or processes.
-In technical terms this means that every time a client connects a separate thread/process is spawned and internally it will run its own IO loop.
-In practical terms this means that you can block as long as you want.
-Changing the concurrency module is easy: you just need to import a substitute for FTPServer. class:
+The async model has one big drawback though: the code cannot contain instructions that block for a long period of time, otherwise the whole FTP server will hang.
+As such, the user should avoid calls such as time.sleep(3), heavy DB queries, etc. at all costs.
+There are cases where the async model is not appropriate, e.g. if you’re dealing with a particularly slow disk or a network filesystem.
+If the calls that interact with the filesystem are slow (e.g., open(file, 'r').read(8192) takes 2 seconds to complete) then you are stuck.
+In such cases you can change the concurrency model from async to multi processes or multi threads.
+In practice this means that every time a client connects, a separate thread or process is spawned, and internally it will run its own IO loop.

 from pyftpdlib.handlers import FTPHandler